 - Assess design progress,

-- Define compliance to performance requirements,
+- Define compliance with performance requirements,

-- Identify technical risk,
+- Identify technical risks,

 - Are limited to critical thresholds,